HydroModPy/HydroModPy/hydromodpy/simulation/README.md

 The simulation package separates four responsibilities:

 - `SimulationPlanner`: turns the declarative `[simulation]` TOML block into an explicit ordered `SimulationPlan`.
-- `SimulationRunner`: walks through that plan, manages process-family transitions, resolves runtime dependencies, and records outputs.
+- `SimulationRunner`: walks through that plan, materializes process context when needed, manages process-family transitions, resolves runtime dependencies, and records outputs.
+- `ProcessContextFactory`: creates shared process objects (`flow`, `transport`) from validated config in one place.
 - `SolverAdapter`: translates one generic `ProcessRun` into the concrete API call sequence for a specific solver.
 - Solver classes (`Modflow`, `Modpath`, `Mt3dms`, `Modflow6`, ...): perform the actual numerical or post-processing work.